8 Signs It's Time to Review Your Current Life Insurance

-In a 2013 survey by The Guardian Life Insurance Company of America and LearnVest, 8 in 10 young adults said they had never changed or even considered changing their life insurance policy.
+According to a survey conducted by Guardian and LearnVest, 8 in 10 young adults said they had never changed or even considered changing their life insurance policy.
 Sixty-five percent had life insurance through their jobs, a statistic that likely correlates to the misconception that life insurance is something you sign up for and never have to worry about again.

 It’s not just 20- and 30-somethings who lack a baseline understanding of their life insurance policies.
-According to the 2015 Insurance Barometer Study, an annual industry report by Life Happens and LIMRA, only about a quarter of Americans find their life insurance privately (and that’s not many people, considering that 4 in 10 Americans have no life insurance at all).
+According to the 2021 Insurance Barometer Study, an annual industry report by Life Happens and LIMRA, only 39% of Americans find their life insurance privately (and that’s not many people, considering that about half of Americans have no life insurance at all).

 We don’t expect you to continually review your life insurance policy for fun; it should indeed be something you don’t worry about all too frequently.
 To help you manage and adjust your life insurance without hours of research, here are eight signs it’s time to take a closer look at your current policy.